gcccheng/oogway/index.md

 Contribution: Designed and implemented an Ansible-based workflow with Red Hat Satellite to automate patching.

-Value Created: Streamlined patching, reduced errors, and improved system uptime and security across the infrastructure.
+<strong style="color: #000;">Value Created</strong>: Streamlined patching, reduced errors, and improved system uptime and security across the infrastructure.

 `project`
 **Automating the Provisioning of Red Hat VM on VMWare Private Cloud Platform**